avatar-cli/aips/aips/development/dev-0000-aips.md

 We MUST host all the AIPs documents on Gitlab and use the pull request feature to add new documents, this will allow to add comments and keep track of them.

-For each new AIP create then a new branch with the UIP reference number and create a pull request with master.
+For each new AIP create then a new branch with the AIP reference number and create a pull request with master.
 The pull request is then the place to comment before accepting the AIP as `Draft`.